Civic Affairs

 Restrictive Covenants

 Restrictive Covenants are an agreement between neighbours that limit the type of development that can be built on their properties.
+This is an effective way to preserve the character of neighbourhoods.
 More information can be obtained at www.varsityrestrictivecovenant.com

 Playgrounds

 This has been on hold due to other pressing issues but I’m hoping to get the committee activated in 2026.
-Varsity has 30 playgrounds in need of upgrades
+Varsity has 30 playgrounds in need of upgrades.
+Thanks to those who have responded.
+I’ll try to get a meeting organized in the next few months.